Ramses Wissa Wassef

-Ramses Wissa Wassef (1911–1974) was an Egyptian architect and professor of art and architecture at the College of Fine Arts in Cairo and founder of the Ramses Wissa Wassef Art Centre.
+Ramses Wissa Wassef (1911–1974) was an Egyptian architect and professor of art and architecture at the College of Fine Arts in Cairo and founder of the Ramses Wissa Wassef Art Center.
+His architectural work included private villas and rural houses as well as churches, schools and museums.
+His designs drew on Egypt’s Pharaonic, Coptic and Islamic architectural traditions and made use of local materials such as adobe and stone to respond to climatic conditions.